Catch 22: The Alchemy of Regeneration

 PUBLIC LAVATORY 1997-1999

-For strike the art project, as the incumbent at the derelict public lavatory, regeneration gave an opportunity for its agenda of continued and permanent usage, thus establishing a permanent base for its operations in the neighbourhood.
-Strike’s strategy – and its vision was strategic, not tactical - was not the temporary alternative art venue but an autonomous self instituting project which would shoulder the civic responsibility of securing the necessary finance and planning consents and rebuild a derelict building to return it to public use albeit in a different manner.
+For strike, as the incumbent at the derelict public lavatory, regeneration gave an opportunity for its agenda of continued and permanent usage, thus establishing a permanent base for its operations in the neighbourhood.
+The strike strategy – and its vision was strategic, not tactical - was not the temporary alternative art venue but an autonomous self instituting project which would shoulder the civic responsibility of securing the necessary finance and planning consents and rebuild a derelict building to return it to public use albeit in a different manner.

 A new organisation was set up, in 1997, in the form of a registered charity with a non-profit mandate to oversee the project and prevent commercial gain from the development - this was strike foundation.